Manchester United can forget about signing Fati - Barcelona's teenage sensation is unsellable | Goal.com

 Forget the coming years, though – Fati will be an important player in the coming weeks.

-When the Bissau-born Spain Under-21 international became the youngest player to score twice in Liga back in February, Barca boss Quique Setien said, "He has provided us with solutions."
+When the Bissau-born Spain Under-21 international became the youngest player to score twice in La Liga back in February, Barca boss Quique Setien said: "He has provided us with solutions."

 Fati certainly solved a problem for the Catalans in Tuesday night’s 2-0 win over Leganes.